 Atelier Eva Tattoo Parlor in Brooklyn Offers Clients an Upscale Vibe

 Unlike most tattoo parlors, Atelier Eva—an upscale locale in Brooklyn, New York—does not wear its services on its sleeve.
-Rather, the discreet space beckons clients inside with subtle accents that reflect the heritage and tastes of its founder, artist Eva Karabudak, such as the custom painting in the entryway by Turkish painter Murat Palta.
+Rather, the discreet space beckons clients inside with subtle accents that reflect the heritage and tastes of its cofounder, artist Eva Karabudak, such as the custom painting in the entryway by Turkish painter Murat Palta.
 Karabudak, a Turkish entrepreneur, envisioned the space as a departure from often times toxic tattoo environments, enabling her to transform the client experience while fostering the talents of emerging artists.
-To bring to life her vision of an industrial artists’ atelier meets peaceful spa, she enlisted architect Alp Bozkurt and woodworker Joe Cauvel of Cauv Design.
+She worked alongside her husband and business partner Peter Jenkins to bring to life her vision of an industrial artists’ atelier meets peaceful spa, enlisting architect Alp Bozkurt to design the the studio’s Japanese-inspired outdoor garden and woodworker Joe Cauvel of Cauv Design for custom shelving and detailing.